 Under this project, librarians—predominately female—from around the state joined forces to establish library services for remote Appalachian towns.
 The librarians were responsible not only for delivering reading materials but for establishing base libraries—in whatever facility they could find—in the counties they served.
 There was an overwhelming demand for books, newspapers, textbooks, magazines, and Sunday school materials.
 The WPA, however, did not supply the reading materials or cover the costs associated with running the initiative.
 Instead, the project relied solely on donations.
 Individuals, schools, and organizations in Kentucky and across the country rose to the challenge and contributed all the necessary materials.

 The WPA paid the women’s salaries, about $28 per month, thus providing employment for the women, who were often their family’s sole source of support.
-These adventurous riders, carrying saddle bags and hickory baskets stuffed with 50–100 books, typically started their day before dawn and did not return home until just before dusk.
+These adventurous riders, carrying saddle bags and hickory baskets stuffed with fifty to one hundred books, typically started their day before dawn and did not return home until just before dusk.
 At least twice a month, regardless of the weather, they rode into the craggy hills using their own horses or mules, covering 100–120 miles a week.
 Delivering to individual homes and schoolhouses, the women contended with muddy rock creeks, primitive log bridges, and snow-covered hills.
 If the destination was impassable, they dismounted and went in on foot.

 One such librarian hiked her eighteen-mile route on foot when her horse died.